-From my "now that's a funny story", to medical school challenges, to "wow, did that really just happen!?" - you get to read it all.
+From my "now that's a funny story", to medical school challenges, to "wow, did that really just happen!?", to "so this is what residency is like" - you get to read it all.
 Well, the stuff that won't get me in trouble anyway...

 (Just to be clear: nothing on this site should be taken as any form of medical advice.
 It is not endorsed by any med school, and I have the utmost respect for the field of medicine and the patients I take care of)